 As we mentioned above, there are two options, also not found on any other Life Fitness ellipticals, including the high-end Club Series.
 You get a choice of either titanium or dark walnut, whichever one would fit in best with your decor.

 Another nice feature is the 22" stride, which is one of the longest you will find.
 It can accommodate even the tallest of users, and the large RangePedals add to the comfort level.
+If you need even more adjustability, check out the new FS6 model.

 Something else we also found appealing is the addition of attachment points at the rear of the machine for resistance bands.
 Although you can get an upper body workout using the moving handlebars, this adds another dimension, allowing you to do upright rows, curls, extensions or any other upper body exercises that you like.